Leguan Island: Infrastructure

-Leguan is served by the Guyana Department of Transport and Harbours with two daily round-trips to and from Parika with large engine vessels, however as of 2020 the number of trips has been reduced due to COVID-19.
+Leguan is served by the Guyana Department of Transport and Harbours with two daily round-trips to and from Parika with large engine vessels.
+However, as of 2020 the number of trips has been reduced due to COVID-19.
 Many Leguan residents travel to shop at the Thursday and Sunday open-air markets in Parika.
-Independent speed boat taxis also service the island regularly from the Parika stelling.
-Leguan only received electricity services from Guyana Power & Light company in 1997 and telephone services, both land-line and cellular, from Guyana Telephone & Telegraph in 1999.
-The island has three main paved roads, two running along the north and south coasts and a road that bisects the island connecting the coastal roads.
+Independent speed boat taxis also service the island regularly from the Parika stelling (landing).
+Leguan only received electricity services, from Guyana Power & Light company, in 1997; and telephone services, both land-line and cellular, from Guyana Telephone & Telegraph in 1999.
+The island has three main paved roads, two running along the north and south coasts and a road that bisects the island, connecting the coastal roads.
 The government of Guyana built a brukup stelling on the island in 2005.